daoxinli/lookit-hpp-stimuli/consent.md

 ## Procedures

-This study takes about [`10 minutes`] to complete. [`procedures`: brief description of study procedures.
-For this template, do not include risk information here.]
+This study takes about [`15 minutes`] to complete. [`procedures`: With your consent, your baby will first listen to audio recordings for approximately 6 minutes in which they will be exposed to a real or made-up language or pattern.
+During the testing phase, your baby will then hear another series of audio recordings consistent or inconsistent with the previous language pattern.
+We will measure you baby's looking time in the testing trials.
+Your baby's session will be recorded.]

 ## Participation

 You and your baby are free to choose whether to be in this study.
 If you and your baby choose to participate, it's okay to stop at any point during the session.
 Please pause or stop the session if your baby becomes very fussy or does not want to participate!
-If this is a study with multiple sessions, it's okay not to complete all the sessions.

-## Benefits, risks, and payment

-[`payment`: statement about any payment or other compensation AND any other benefits, including a statement that there are no additional benefits anticipated to the participant.
-Statement about any risks or a statement that there are no anticipated risks.]
+## Risks

+[`risks`: No known risks are associated with this study other than the potential for mild boredom.
+We minimize this risk by making our studies as engaging as possible so that they are fun for most children. ]

+## Benefits

+[`Benefits`: Participating in this study will not benefit you or your child directly.
+You and your child may enjoy contributing to the study of language and cognitive science. ]

+## Compensation

+Typically we would give your child a book as a thank you for participating in our study.
+Due to the remote nature of this research, we are providing parents with a $5 gift card as an alternative.

 ## Data collection and webcam recording